 I had no complaints about the battery life of the old strap, but getting five days of battery life with the new WHOOP Strap 3.0 is an awesome upgrade.

 The new straps, which WHOOP made out of high-tenancy yarn and a rubber grip, look incredibly similar to the Sport Loop I have on my Apple Watch.
-Color-wise, I thought I was going with Carbide, which looks super slick.
-However, WHOOP sent me Arctic White and I think it looks super slick!
+Color-wise, I thought I was going with carbide, which looks super slick.
+However, WHOOP sent me Arctic White — which I also think looks super slick!

 - Strain Coach